qcif-training/StatisticalComparisonsUsingR/_episodes/05-Continuous-Variable.md

 statistical analyses for two sample group comparisons; the appropriate one to use is determined by the nature of the dataset.
-There are two primary questions we need to ask to identify the relevant test: are the two datasets normally-distributed, and are the data paired?
+There are two primary questions we need to ask to identify the relevant test: are the two datasets normally-distributed, and are the data paired (that is, are there repeated measurements on the same samples)?
 The figure below summarises the choice of statistical test used for each of these cases.

 ![RStudio layout](../fig/05-fig1.png)